Kaohsiung, Taiwan – 43 Things To Do Guide + Photos 2025

 Check out the best hotels in Kaohsiung via booking.com or agoda.com

-Things to do in Kaohsuing
+Things to do in Kaohsiung

-1. Lotus Lake Temples (currently undergoing renovations)
+1. Lotus Lake Temples (the interiors are currently undergoing renovations)

-A short train or bus ride away from downtown Kaohsiung brings you to Lotus Lake – one of the top Kaohsiung things to do / attractions and famous for its eponymous lotus flowers .
+A short train or bus ride away from downtown Kaohsiung brings you to Lotus Lake – one of the top Kaohsiung things to do / attractions and famous for its eponymous lotus flowers.

 Kaohsiung’s Lotus Lake is actually a man made lake that was built in the 1950s, as a way to entice more visitors to the area – it definitely seems to be working!
 The annual Kaohsiung Lantern Festival also often takes place at Lotus Lake.

 It is also famous for being home to several large statues and religious shrines – the most famous of these (and likely the ones you will have seen on Instagram) are the Tiger and Dragon Pagodas, the Spring and Autumn Pavilions plus the Beiji Xuantian Shang Di Pavilion.
+This is also a great place to visit in Kaohsiung at night as everything is lit up.

 Our favourite pagodas at Lotus Lake are the Tiger and Dragon pagodas as we had never seen anything like this before.